openstack-infra/system-config/doc/source/stackforge.rst

 What StackForge is not:

 * Official endorsement of a project by OpenStack.
-* Access to a GitHub organization (StackForge projects are mirrored to GitHub, this is all the GitHub org is used for).
+* A guarantee of eventual OpenStack incubation (though it is a good first step in that process as it exposes the project to the OpenStack way of doing things).

-* A guarantee of eventual OpenStack incubation (Though it is a good first step in that process as it exposes the project to the OpenStack way of doing things).
+Note that StackForge and official OpenStack projects were previously segregated into two separate git namespaces (stackforge/ and openstack/).
+They now both occupy the openstack/ namespace though this does not indicate that all such projects are official OpenStack projects; it merely indicates that they are developed within the OpenStack project infrastructure.
+Projects must apply to the Technical Committee to become official OpenStack projects.

 Audience
 ********